neverfap-deluxe/nfd-api/content/content_practices/VOL-4-COM--EDIT--P--annoy-yourself.md

 {{< hr2 "Instructions" >}}

 With this context in mind, your task is to try and annoy yourself, in order to understand on a conscious level what actually happens when you get annoyed.

 It can help to think back to previous moments.

 What makes you feel annoyed?
 What agreements have you personally created in your own life?
 What circumstances fulfil those agreements?

-While there's nothing to practice per-say, this exercise is more about getting you to consciously think about these things throughout the day.
+While there's nothing to practice per-se, this exercise is more about getting you to consciously think about these things throughout the day.

 Certainly, what we are doing with this exercise is learning to think differently about how we react to our emotions, as an aspect of our personality which we are responsible for.